 The Divine Mother protects the environment being the Earth mother herself.
 So ideally we must choose nontoxic, environmentally friendly products that do not harm anyone.
 The implements we choose, as far as possible should also be natural, biodegradable and compostable.
 Read this earlier detailed post on how you can use natural herbs to safely and effectively clean the home.

-- Use a non-toxic roach repellant in the kitchen and bathroom around sinks and drains for atleast a week to ten days to slowly bring down insect infestation
+- Start cleaning by using a non-toxic roach repellant in the kitchen and bathroom around sinks and drains for atleast a week to ten days to slowly bring down insect infestation

 - We suggest Krya Anti Roach oil from our range